Head to Head: Forged vs Casting as a Method of Metal Manufacturing

 Forging is stronger than casting.

-Forging, in general, has better mechanical properties and ductility than all other metallurgical processes.
-In most cases, it can withstand an impact better than castings.
-The grain flow is constant, and the grain size is finer.
+Forging, in general, imparts better mechanical properties and ductility than all other metallurgical processes.
+In most cases, forgings possess higher impact properties, and thus have superior toughness, than castings.
+The grain flow is uniform, and the grain size is finer.
 Porosity, shrinkage, cavities, and cold pour problems are normally avoided when using forgings.
-Grain flow provides greater wear resistance.
-Forgings can also often be more cost-effective in the long run than other processes.
+Grain flow, coupled with appropriate heat treatment can provide greater wear resistance.
+Forgings can also be more cost-effective in the long run than other processes.

-At Greg Sewell Forgings, strength, durability, and quality is our highest priority.
+At Greg Sewell Forgings, strength, durability, and quality are our highest priorities.
 The Forging process offers a safer and sturdier final product for our partners, which is the key reason we recommend it.
-By forging, we can ensure our customers a product with higher tensile and yield strength, higher fatigue strength, and an increase in the overall lifespan of the product.
+By forging, we can ensure our customers a product with higher tensile and yield strength, higher fatigue strength, and an increase in the overall durability of the product.